These awards are described as full-time positions, is there any scope to hold the awards on a part-time or flexible basis?

 The current scheme seems to favour established researchers with guaranteed research income.
 How do you ensure early career researchers, who still need pilot data to apply for further grants, will benefit from this scheme?

 Schools have been asked to consider how they support ECRs in accessing funding through this scheme, alongside the other support they have for ECRs, for example through putting in place collaborative supervision, or other structures.
+In terms of access to additional consumable funding, we are prepared to consider additional bids for consumable support from ECRs, who may not have access to other funding.
+These requests should be submitted to the Prize Scheme Management Panl.

-How does the REO studentship prize application process work and how does it link to School application processes?
+How does the studentship prize application process work and how does it link to School application processes?

 We have aligned with the School processes to make sure that we are not duplicating effort.
 Discussions have taken place with Associate Deans for Research to achieve this.